- Immigration offences

 1. Section 31 Immigration and Asylum Act 1999

 Section 31 of the Immigration and Asylum Act 1999 (IAA) provides a statutory defence for refugees committing particular offences, providing they satisfy stated conditions.

-The conditions that must be satisfied for the defence to apply are set out at s31(1) and (2).
+The conditions that must be satisfied for the defence to apply are set out at section 31(1) and (2).

-“Refugee”, defined in Article 1, is a person who has left his own country owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion.
+“Refugee”, defined in Article 1 of the Refugee Convention 1951, is a person who has left their own country owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion.